SyedMustafaAhmad/debian-autosetup/README.md

 ```console
 git clone https://github.com/SyedMustafaAhmad/debian-autosetup/
 ```
-To run the shell script, use yhe following commad after you *cd* into the debian-autosetup folder
+To run the shell script, use yhe following commad after you _cd_ into the debian-autosetup folder,
 ```console
 sh debian-autosetup.sh
 ```